 The ground rules have been established to help teachers create a safe environment in which they do not feel embarrassed or anxious about unintended or unexpected questions or comments from pupils.
-Pupils and teachers are encouraged to come up with their own ground rules at the start of each RSE delivery.
+Pupils and teachers are encouraged to come up with their own ground rules at the start of each SRE or HE delivery.
 The following should be enforced: